Boubacar Barry

 Boubacar "Copa" Barry (born 30 December 1979) is an Ivorian former professional footballer who played as a goalkeeper.
 Having begun his career at ASEC Mimosas, he moved to France in 2001, where he played for Rennes' reserve team.
 In 2003, he joined Belgian side Beveren where he stayed four years.
 He then spent ten years at K.S.C.
 Lokeren Oost-Vlaanderen amassing 239 league appearances.
-At international level, he represented the Ivory Coast national team before his retirement from international football in March 2015, but continued to play for his club, Lokeren.
+At international level, he played for the Ivory Coast national team before his retirement from international football in March 2015, but continued to play for his club, Lokeren.
 Exactly four years after his international retirement, Barry retired also professionally as a player in March 2019.

 Club career

 Barry scored a penalty for Lokeren in the 2011–12 season, in a 4–0 win against Westerlo.
 He won the Belgian Cup with Lokeren in the same season as well as in the 2013–14 season.

 When his contract at Lokeren ran out, he was signed by Belgian First Division B team Oud-Heverlee Leuven, where he was part of the squad during the 2017–18 and 2018–19 season as backup goalkeeper, but was effectively employed as goalkeeping coach.

 He retired from playing on 2 March 2019, although at that point in time he had not played a match for over two years.